 My particular experience of this condition has affected my family, home and work life considerably.
 When I needed support and advice there was little available.
 I was shocked at the lack of information and research available to read, to enable me to manage the extreme symptoms despite the apparently common occurence of adenomyosis.
 I battled on, on my own and spent literally months coming to terms with the fact that ultimately I would need a hysterectomy.

-I now feel that regular estrogen testing for women at the time of a smear test might in some way detect adenomyosis likelyhood or at least potential reproductive problems early, thus preventing the need for expensive diagnostic tests, major surgery and infertility treatments further down the line for this and other estrogen dependant diseases such as cancers (anywhere) in the body.
+I personally feel that regular estrogen testing for women at the time of a smear test might in some way detect the likelihood of adenomyosis.
+Many women in their late teens and early twenties are being diagnosed with the condition.
+At the very least it might highlight potential reproductive problems early, thus preventing the need for expensive diagnostic tests, major surgery and infertility treatments further down the line for this and other estrogen dependant diseases such as cancers (anywhere) in the body.

-I feel there is an urgent and genuine need to raise the profile of this condition in terms of media reportage.
-Endometrosis is well known, Adenomyosis is not.
+From the volume of visits to this website and the various social media pages, I feel there is an urgent and genuine need to raise the profile of this condition in terms of media reportage.
+Endometrosis is well known, adenomyosis is not.
 There is now an e-petition which supports the global adenomyosis awareness campaign which only requires an electronic signature ~ so please feel free to support and be counted!

 I've included an On-line Support page, which is intended to be used by visitors to the website wishing to share their symptoms, experiences or simply needing a soundboard or advice.
-Partners, and other halves are very welcome too, since they too also often bear the brunt of this condition and the stresses and changes it brings with it, since they may not feel comfortable discussing the subject matter openly with partners, family and friends.
+Partners are very welcome too, since they too can be affected by this condition, witnessing the stresses and physical changes it brings (they may not feel comfortable discussing the subject matter openly with their partners, family and friends).

 Moving forward ...